learnix-os/LearnixOS-Book/src/ch02-02-entering-protected-mode.md

 ```
 </details>

-So now, without a lot of boiler plate, we can define our bit flags
+So now, without a lot of boiler plate, we can define our `AccessByte` and `LimitFlags`.
 ```rust,fp=shared/cpu_utils/src/structures/global_descriptor_table.rs
 impl AccessByte {
     /// Creates an access byte with all flags turned off.